StanfordVL/GibsonEnv/README.md

-# Gibson Environment for Training Real-World Active Perceptual Agents
+# Gibson Environment for Training Agents with Real-World Perception
 You shouldn't play video games all day, so shouldn't your AI.
 In this project, we build a virtual environment that offers real world experience for learnign perception.
-See [the website](http://gibson.vision/) for more information.
+See [Gibson Environments website](http://gibson.vision/) for more information.

 ![gibson](misc/ui.gif)